Scroll to see more

 Solution #2

-Our second hypothesis was that AI could be implemented to recognize speech patterns and create customized speech improvement plans for children.
 Leveraging AI technologies to generate lesson plans could provide our product with a unique selling point.
 Additionally, this approach would enable us to stick with a familiar mobile platform, thereby enhancing the accessibility and reach of our solution.

 Business Model